 In our previous monthly update, we told you that the we’ll exhibit at DeveloperWeek in the Bay Area on February 21-22.
 Unfortunately, we won’t be able to make it.

-The reason is that our marketing contractor, Nikolai Lebedovsky of Crowdtoolz was fired because I found his work ethics to be poor.
-Without him, we can't staff our booth, so I ended up cancelling the event.
+The reason is that our marketing contractor was fired, because I found his work ethics to be poor.
+Without him, we can’t staff our booth, so I ended up cancelling the event.

 With the event cancelled, we won’t be able to give away the free passes offered in our previous monthly update.
 I’m sorry about this, but now that we have cancelled the event, we can’t do anything.
 I’ll email all of you who asked for free passes shortly after publishing this update.

 As far as the project is considered, I think not attending to DeveloperWeek is actually a good thing.
 We should fully focus on the delivery of preorders at this point.
 We’ll have plenty of time to do expos later.